Are You Angry with God?

 Life Is Unfair

+How in the world can a pandemic be used by God for good?
 Sin in our world makes it difficult to understand the world as God wants it to be.
 Bad things happen to "good people," and "good people" sometimes let - or even make - bad things happen.
 "Everyone has sinned; we all fall short of God’s glorious standard" (Romans 3:23).
 It is so easy to want to sin.
 Why is life not easier?
 You might wonder, Why would God make a world where horrible things can happen?
 You might even be furious with Him.
-But injustice exists because of sin; God created people "for [His] glory" (Isaiah 43:10).
+But injustice exists because of sin; God created people "for [His] glory" (Isaiah 43:7).

 God Is Just